 I love Robin Hood.

-I bind books, dabbled in chain maille, and practice archery.
+I used to bind books, dabbled in chain maille, and practice archery.

 I binge-watch TV shows to help get over the crazy feelings that come with finishing writing a novel.